canro91/canro91.github.io/_posts/2022-12-07-BanningSomeNamingConventions.md

 _This post is part of [my Advent of Code 2022]({% post_url 2022-12-01-AdventOfCode2022 %})._

 Names are important in programming.
-Good names could be the difference between a developer nodding his head in agreement or making funny faces in a "Wait, what?" moment.
+Good names could be the difference between a developer nodding his head in agreement or making funny faces in a "Wait, whaaaat?" moment.
 Names are so important that the [Clean Code]({% post_url 2020-01-06-CleanCodeReview %}) and [The Art of Readable Code]({% post_url 2021-12-20-TheArtOfReadableCodeReview %}) devote entire chapters to the subject.
 These are some words I'm banning from my method and class names.

 ## 1. Get and Set in method names

 I wish I could remember what Kevlin Henney's presentation has this idea.
 He argues that "Get" and "Set" are some words with more meanings in an English dictionary.
 Then why do we use them in our code when our names should be the least ambiguous as possible?
 He has a point!

-These days I reviewed a Pull Request that had a code block that reminded me about this point.
+These days I [reviewed a pull request]({% post_url 2022-12-05-LeadingQuestionsOnCodeReviews %}) that had a code block that reminded me about this point.
 It looked like this,

 ```csharp
 public record RoomCharge(